Brett-Tanner/event_db_protoype/README.md

 ### Associations
 - belongs_to :parent
 - has_many :events, through: registrations
-- has_many :days, through: :events
+- has_many :event_days, through: :events
+- has_many :emergency_contacts

 ## Registration